dkjensen/wc-cart-pdf/readme.txt

 2. Ensure WooCommerce is installed and activated as well

 == Changelog ==
+2.1.5
+* Fix capture customer feature to only capture certain checkout fields

 2.1.4
 * Customizer option to show Download Cart as PDF button on checkout
 * Ability to capture customer and guest information from checkout and display on PDF